 The Chalk Festival is managed and produced by its parent company Avenida de Colores, Inc. 501c3 cultural arts organization that is 100% volunteer, including its founder and director Denise Kowal who is a volunteer too.

-The festival affords you a once-a-year opportunity to become an integral part of the creative process.
-From start to finish, you become the viewer as the largest gathering of eminent pavement artists perform using the road surface as a canvas to develop oversized masterpieces in chalk.
+Once-a-year, you the spectator are afforded the opportunity to become an integral part of the fine art creative process.
+From start to finish, you can witness the largest gathering of renowned pavement artists perform using the road surface as a canvas to develop oversized masterpieces in chalk.

-This performance art form, as we know it today, is thought to have originated in Italy during the 16th century.
-These Italian artists called “madonnari,” went into remission after the Second World War.
-It wasn’t until the 1970’s that the remaining small number of madonnari got the recognition they deserved with the start of the International Madonnari Festival in Grazie di Curtatone in Northern Italy.
+This performance art form, as we know it today, is thought to have originated in Italy during the 16th century even though people have been making markings on the ground forever.
+These Italian artists called “Madonnari,” went into remission after the Second World War.
+It wasn’t until the 1970’s that the remaining small number of Madonnari got the recognition they deserved with the start of the International Madonnari Festival in Grazie di Curtatone in Northern Italy.

 In the USA, Robert Guillemin, known as “Sidewalk Sam,” became inspired by the Italians and took to the pavement in Massachusetts during the 1970’s.
 He remained passionate about the art form until his death last year.

 In the 1980’s, an American artist named Kurt Wenner, while trying to make a living studying classical drawing in Italy, became the first American madonnari.
 He went on to invent the 3D pavement art which was documented by the National Geographic Society in 1985.
 He started the first festival in the USA, and along with the festival in Italy, was instrumental in transforming the art into a worldwide phenomenon.